mcneel/rhino.inside-revit/docs/pages/_en/beta/getting-started.md

 ![](/static/images/started/rir-gcomp5.png)

 After passing the *Geometric Element* output to the input of the *Element.Geometry*, the new Revit-specific component extracts the Wall geometry from the Wall element using the Revit API.
-The geoemtry is then converted to Rhino Breps (since other Grasshopper components might not be familiar with Revit geometry) so it can be passed to other Grasshopper components for furthur processing.
+The geometry is then converted to Rhino Breps (since other Grasshopper components might not be familiar with Revit geometry) so it can be passed to other Grasshopper components for further processing.

 ![](/static/images/started/rir-gcomp6.png)